Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Child Protection Mediation This initiative provides mediation support to parties referred by the Ministry of Social Services, Child and Family Services, or Children’s Advocate, with issues relating to child protection and child apprehension.
 Ministries of Justice and Attorney General and Social Services

-Counsel for Children at the Public Guardian and Trustee of Saskatchewan The program appoints a lawyer (where appropriate or where directed by the court) to represent a child or youth in matters related to The Child and Family Services Act (child protection).
-The lawyer provides a child or youth with information about the legal process and ensures a child or youth’s perspective is heard in the child protection proceedings.
+Counsel for Children at the Public Guardian and Trustee of Saskatchewan Appointment of a lawyer for a child or youth to represent the child or youth in matters related to child protection.
+The lawyer provides a child or youth with information about the legal process and ensures a child or youth’s voice and perspective are heard in the child protection proceedings.
 Ministry of Justice and Attorney General

 Counselling Counselling for individuals or families by accredited professionals to assist in identifying strengths and addressing risk to successfully manage presenting issues.
 Ministry of Social Services and Indigenous and community organizations